skjandu/cse15l-lab-reports/lab4/lab4.md

 ![Image](step7-screenshot.png)

+In order to edit the file, I used vim: `vim ListExamples.java` with no additional keys.

 Once vim mode was entered, the keys pressed were: `/change <enter> <j> <l> <l> <x> <i> <2> <esc> <:wq>` First, I searched for the word `change` since that is the comment that is located right above the line we want to change.
 Then, we navigate to character `1` located at the end of the word `index1` and delete that character by pressing `x`.
 Next, we enter insert mode by pressing `i` and type `2` in the place of `1`.
 Then, exit insert mode using the escape key.
 Finally, save and exit the file using `:wq`.

 ## Step 8: Run the test, demonstrating that they now succeed